 Calling the Kentico API

-Your external application needs to reference the Kentico libraries (DLLs) and have a connection to your Kentico database.
-See Using the Kentico API externally to learn how to set up this scenario.
+Your external application needs to reference the libraries (DLLs) of the Kentico application and have a connection to the Kentico database.
+See Using Kentico API and Controls externally to learn how to set up this scenario.

-- Converts external objects to Kentico objects using the connector.
+- Converts external objects to Kentico objects using a connector defined within the Kentico application.

 - Logs the synchronization data (integration tasks) directly into the connected Kentico database.